 Reprinted with permission of the publisher,

 Info/Order this book.
-Also available as a Kindle edition, an Audiobook, and an Audio CD.
+Also available as an Audiobook and a Kindle edition.

 About the Author